 Eventually, we did move into a two-bedroom, two-bath apartment to have more separation.
 The extra investment was worth it for us.
 The ability to close the door is awesome.
 So having the separate office now is really, really helpful.
 As we’re still in an apartment, but we have a dedicated office.
 Another separation callout is taking a step away, which I know this has been nearly impossible over the past year with the travel restrictions and with COVID.
 There are still ways to do that at home.

 I was actually really inspired by Katrina Naomi who was Episode 17 of Love Your Enthusiasm.
 Katrina is really great, she’s just awesome anyway.
 She’s a full-time poet, but she takes a full glorious month off every year to unplug from everything.
-I believe she does this in August if I’m not mistaken, because that’s just a good time of the year for her with her business, but also with it being summer time in England.
+I believe she does this in August if I’m not mistaken, because that’s just a good time of the year for her with her business, but also with it being summertime in England.
 So yeah, she just disconnects from everything for a full month.
 Social media, email, everything, just does whatever she wants near her home.
 So she loves to swim, and hike and all that kind of stuff.
 I don’t even think she writes.
 I think she completely disconnects from that as well since she does that for a living.

 That’s a really great idea and it’s something that I adopted in my own way, where I typically take a long weekend once a month.
-So three to four days once a month, where I have a screen free, productivity free weekend and it is awesome.
+So three to four days once a month, where I have a screen-free, productivity-free weekend and it is awesome.
 That is a way that you can get that separation without traveling anywhere, but also to be able to actually unplug, which I know has been really difficult for all of us to do.

 Number eight, working positions.
 Don’t sit all the time, but don’t fucking stand all the time either.
 I have totally done this before.
 Standing all the time at my suit standup desk, because being on my feet was way healthier than sitting.
 The thing is that your upper body is still locked in that dreaded computer position regardless of what your lower body is doing.
 But your body is taking a beating when you’re desk jockey no matter what you do.
 So the changing of the work positions; sitting, standing, different locations, different surfaces all really, really help.
 Changing your work positions and locations, such a good move.
 Have that variety.
 The breaks we mentioned earlier are non-negotiable and preferably incorporate movements, some sort of movement during your break.
 It’s that afternoon walk, maybe some cat-cow stretches, couple of sun salutations if you are into yoga.
 Just anything is good during those breaks.

 How you position your equipment and your body are crazy important and most of us get this totally wrong, like the way that we have, the height that we have our screen, just our entire set up is wrecking our bodies.
 I will link to a handy, no-frills resource from OSHA in the show notes.
 Again, it’s no-frills, like you can go to their website, it is a hideous website because it’s a government organization, but they have some great just helpful tips about where your computer should be in relation to your body, how you should sit, how you should stand.
-I know there’s other resources.
-This is a basic one that I found that it all seem like it had legit information.
+I know there are other resources.
+This is a basic one that I found that all seems like it had legit information.
 So linking to that in the show notes for you.

-The last work from home tip, wins.
+The last work from home tip…wins.
 Yeah, the last tip I can share is wins.
 There is no one here to pat you on the back or give you a gold star.
 You have to do this yourself.
 Celebrate your wins every freaking day.
 If you have your dedicated start, stop time and you approach your to-do list with realistic expectations, feeling good about what you accomplished and adding that big exclamation point at the end of each day, that’s a great way to celebrate your wins.
 So don’t forget to do that.
 Again, there is nobody here but you and it’s very easy to forget to do this, but figure out how you can give yourself that gold star, that pat on the back.
 It really does matter.

 The last thing I want to stress before you go.
 This is your home.
 This is not your office.
 This is your home.
 This is not your office.
 If you’re trying to make your home your office, you will make yourself stressed and unhappy at home.
 Figure out a healthy work from home routine that works for you, so you don’t lose the harmonious nature of your home life along the way.